翻译我 | traduceme | dịch tôi | vertaal my | ii tarjum

 I was raised by a single mother who always worked two jobs.
 Finding affordable child care was a constant struggle; too often I ended up home alone.
 Now I’m a mom with three kids of my own in Seattle Public schools, and for me it’s as clear as ever that working families shouldn’t have to struggle so hard to make ends meet.
 It doesn’t matter where you come from, what color your skin is, who you love, or how you worship; if you work for a living, you should be making a living that supports your family.
 Our communities only thrive when every single one of us has a fair shot at a happy, healthy life.

 I’ve been in Seattle for almost twenty years, working and advocating for Seattle’s communities of color, most recently as a community organizer for Rainier Beach Action Coalition and as a Human Rights Commissioner.
-I am trained as a community and regional planner— having spent my career working with frontline communities to bring about food security and healthy food access to low-income neighborhoods.
-I believe that with my experience having served as a Legislative Director and budget analyst in the Texas Legislature, as well as my dedication to working with community here in Seattle, I will effectively serve the diverse neighborhoods and interests of our district.
+I am trained as a community and regional planner— having spent my career working with frontline communities to bring about food security and stop displacement in low-income neighborhoods.
+I believe that with my experience having served as a Legislative Director and city budget analyst, as well as my dedication to working with community here in Seattle, I will effectively serve the diverse neighborhoods and interests of our district.

 “We need to shift power from the wealthy to the regular working people of Seattle so everyone can share in the prosperity of the vibrant communities we’ve built.”